MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-09-share-mobile-apps-with-watson-contenthub-an-appcenter-demo.md

 ## Authoring content data service
 **Purpose:**

 The sample stores mobile apps as content in Watson Content Hub.
 The content authoring data service is involved whenever a user uploads a mobile app.
-After creating the resources and the corresponding assets, the sample also creates a new content.
+After creating the resources and the corresponding assets, the sample also creates new content.
 It brings the mobile app title, package name, version, image, and application archive file together in one managed entity.
 Using the content authoring data service again, the content is published.

 [API documentation:](https://developer.ibm.com/api/view/id-618) > Documentation > Authoring content